aroberge/reeborg/docs/en/comparison.rst

 Also, having a visually rich world environment can make programming tasks both more appealing and more varied than in simpler worlds.

+When it comes to other implementation, notice how everything (using a library, using OOP techniques) is often required right from the start, making it a challenge for beginners to get started.

 Karel the robot
 ---------------